hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 * Writing basic C programs with input and output provided by `scanf` and `printf`
 * How to write simple functions in C
 * The basics of manipulating pointers and allocating dynamically sized arrays
-* A basic understanding of compiling multi-file projects, and using simple make files
+* A basic understanding of compiling multi-file projects, and using simple "makefiles"
 * How to use GDB to find errors in C programs